 - Maximum parallel requests: Maximum number of long hanging connections that will process requests from the RA when the RA is fully utilized.

 The CA will automatically throttle up and down the number of long hanging connections to each RA based on utilization.
 If you want rapid responses to bursts of requests after a long period of idle time, you should increase the minimum.
 If you want to limit the load the an RA can inflict on a CA when the RA is fully utilized, you should lower the maximum.

-Authorizing which types of requests from the RA to serve
+Authorizing which Types of Requests from the RA to Server